PrefectHQ/prefect/docs/concepts/flow-runners.md

 ## Flow runners overview

 There are parallels between flow and task runs.
 Notably, each has a step where infrastructure can be created for the user's code to execute in.
-Based on the deployment specification for a deployment, flow runners:

-- Create the environment specified by the deployment specification and any included environment variables.
-- Retrieve the flow from a code file, `DataDocument`, or pickle.
-- Run the flow.
+The flow runner is attached to a deployment and is propagated to flow runs created for that deployment.
+The flow runner is deserialized by the agent and it has one job: Start the infrastructure it is configured to create, then run a Python command to start the `prefect.engine`, which acquires and calls the flow.

 Flow runners are specific to the environments in which flows will run.
 Prefect currently provides the following flow runners: